-My first time wind foiling, I was covered
+My first time wind foiling, I was tired

 YES, YES, YESSSS and BANG

-Here comes that one flurry!
+Here comes that one gust!
 Full power pumps and then wait and see what’s going to happen.
 In plané everything is still the same.
 The board is already a bit looser on the water than if you plan with a regular fin.
 And now just trying to get high.
 Little bit lifts your front foot and the board came out of the water.
 YES, YES, YESSSS and BANG there I was in the water.
-Once again on the board scrambled ff to reverse the film to realize what had happened.
+Once again on the board scrambled I played back the film to realize what had happened.
 Yes, flying is simple, but then!
 If you fly, it’s looking for a totally new balance.
 After all, your board has no stability of the water.
 Your balance is the long ‘fin with wings’ that is also at the back of your board.

 Not only stability, but also height balance

-With all that adrenaline in my body, I went on to hard.
+With all that adrenaline in my body, I kept going.
 Every time I flew it went a little better and the flight took longer.
 I flew about 75cm above the water.
 What a height!
-Pretty scary, that’s why I really didn’t dare to hook in my trapeze.
+Pretty scary, that’s why I really didn’t dare to hook in my harness.
 No Way!

 Effect downward pressure of surf sail

-Keeping the elevation balance is to a large extent a matter of how you stand and also the state of your sail.
-Rear is lift and forward is more downward pressure.
-However what I have never realized before is the most pressing that a surf sail delivers.
-If you get a flurry, the surf sail generates downward pressure and your board will initially go down.
+Keeping the lift balance is to a large extent a matter of how you stand and also the state of your sail.
+Going to the back side of the board is lift and forward is more downward pressure.
+However what I have never realized before is the down force that a surf sail delivers.
+If you get a gust, the surf sail generates downward pressure and your board will initially go down.
 If the wind falls away, exactly the opposite.
 And the latter is also harder to correct, precisely because you get away with pressure in your sail.